rehierl/node-tree-outliner/1-3-hierarchies/1-1-setup-of-sets.md

 * `(0 <= #P < #P(V))`

 Note that `V` is empty if only if `P` is empty.
-That is, because even though no `(p in P)` may be empty, `P` itself is still allowed to be empty.
+That is because even though no `(p in P)` may be empty, `P` itself is still allowed to be empty.

 * `(#P = 0) <-> (#V = 0)`